stromhalm/apo/README.md

 * [AngularFun](https://github.com/CaryLandholt/AngularFun) – A good starting point for modern web development

 ### Contribute
 If you find a bug in the source code or a mistake in the documentation, you can help by submitting an [issue](https://github.com/stromhalm/apo/issues) to the repository.
-Even better, you can submit a [Pull Request](#pull-requests) with a fix.
+Even better, you can submit a [Pull Request](https://github.com/stromhalm/apo/pulls) with a fix.

 Enhancements like new net types or analysis modules are always welcome!
-Feel free to cantact me :)
+Feel free to [contact me](https://adrian-jagusch.de/kontakt) :)